What is UX Design and Why is it Important?

 With UX Design in mind, direct your visitors to what you want them to do.
-Whether that be to download a guide, sign up to email marketing or to simply make a purchase.
+Whether that be to download a guide, sign up to email marketing or simply make a purchase.

 Research into the benefit your user will get when they take the CTA and make them aware of it when they visit.
-Your website is a place to boost and inform users on your product or service.
+Your website is a place to boost and inform users of your product or service.
 Most importantly, it’s your online point of sale.
 Read our blog on how CTAs can boost your conversion rates.

 Over-complicating the Un-complicated